You probably know that a vacuum food sealer can save you money by keeping food fresher for longer.

 - Big box stores like Costco--but their selection is limited, and the spices come in large plastic containers.

-- Amazon--here's a list of bulk spices available on Amazon to get you started (you can find more if you search).
+- Amazon--here are some ideas for bulk spices available on Amazon to get you started (you can find more if you search).

-Buying spices in bulk can add up to huge savings.
-But be careful not to buy super large quantities of spices you rarely use--even vacuum-sealed, they're likely to lose their pungency faster than you can use them up.
+Buying spices in bulk can mean huge savings.
+But don't buy large quantities of spices you rarely use--even vacuum-sealed, they're likely to lose their pungency faster than you can use them up.